Sparse Probit Linear Mixed Model: Introduction

-Despite their enormous success in the field of genetics, LMMs and LMM Lassos are restricted to the linear regression case where the output variable is continuous.
-However, in many important applications the phenotype is binary, such as the presence or absence of a heritable disease.
-In this paper, we extend the idea of LMMs to such binary labels by thresholding the output through a Probit likelihood~\citep{bliss1934method}.
-This seemingly innocent modification makes inference much harder: the model's multivariate noise variable induces correlations between the binary labels and the likelihood becomes intractable.
-We tackle these difficulties with tools from approximate Bayesian inference.
-In our experiments section we demonstrate that this lets us scale our method to high-dimensional data.
+Our approach is inspired by Linear Mixed Models (LMMs) for genome-wide association studies~\citep{Lip1}, which model the effects of confounding in terms of correlated noise on the traits.
+A related tool for feature selection is the LMM-Lasso~\citep{Rakitsch13}.
+In this paper, we extend the idea of LMMs to binary labels.
+The LMM and its Lasso version are restricted to the linear regression case where the output variable is continuous, but in many important applications the phenotype is binary, such as the presence or absence of a heritable disease.
+To this end, we threshold the output through a Probit likelihood~\citep{bliss1934method}.
+This makes parameter learning challenging since the model becomes a Bayesian latent variable model with an intractable likelihood.
+Drawing on the tools of approximate Bayesian inference, we propose two scalable inference algorithms that allow us to fit this model to high-dimensional data.

 In an experimental study on genetic data, we show that our approach beats several baselines.
-Compared to sparse probit regression, our features are less correlated with the first principal component of the noise covariance that represents the confounder.
-Furthermore, compared to the LMM Lasso~\cite{Rakitsch13}, probit regression, and Gaussian process (GP) classification~\citep{book:Rasmussen+Williams:2006}, our approach yields up to $5$ percentage points higher prediction accuracies.
+Compared to sparse Probit regression, our features are less correlated with the first principal component of the noise covariance that represents the confounder.
+Furthermore, compared to the LMM-Lasso~\citep{Rakitsch13}, sparse Probit regression, and Gaussian Process (GP) classification~\citep{book:Rasmussen+Williams:2006}, our approach yields up to $5$ percentage points higher prediction accuracies.
 We show that our approach generalizes beyond statistical genetics in a computer malware experiment.

 This paper is organized as follows.
-Section~\ref{sec:2} introduces our model.
-We first review the confounding problem in binary classification and introduce two versions of our model: a simplified version based on a maximum-likelihood estimate of the noise variable and the fully correlated model.
+In Section~\ref{sec:2} we introduce our model and discuss related work.
 Section~\ref{sec:training} then contains the mathematical details of the inference procedure.
-In section~\ref{sec:experiments} we apply our method to extract features associated with diseases and traits from confounded genetic data.
+In Section~\ref{sec:experiments} we apply our method to extract features associated with diseases and traits from confounded genetic data.
 We also test our method on a data set that contains a mix of different types of malicious computer software data.
+Finally in Section~\ref{sec:conclusion} we draw our conclusions.